hewitson-j/leaps-and-bounds-new/README.md

 There are several image carousels.
 Users can click the left and right buttons to navigate and the pause button to pause autoplay.

 ## About
-When clicking the "My Program" link in the navbar you are brought to the *About our Program* and *WHat We Offer* sections with information about the preschool.
+When clicking the "My Program" link in the navbar you are brought to the *About our Program* and *What We Offer* sections with information about the preschool.